 Thais di Marco & Paula Chaves perform in the research project How to Clash Harder, a meticulously choreographed improvisation play inspired by Lucha Libre.
 Charlie Laban Trier is in video connection with Cristina Kristal Rizzo in Hypernating: "Sound could be the subtlest element of the perceptible material.
 Perhaps it’s a love-song."
+Part of New Adventures.

 WHEN: 29 AUG 2020, 17:00* & 20:30

 *part of We Are Public.
 Members can reserve via email@example.com.
 Max 15.

 How to clash harder

 In a meticulously choreographed improvisation play, the avatars Yellow Fever and Purple Dinamite battle against each other and against some parts of the world, inspired by Lucha Libre.
 The violence is explored on political, moral, aesthetic grounds, and borders with eroticism.
 While this violent duet deforms the dreamscape into a dystopia, the movement research seeks to regain aesthetics as a powerful instrument to open up space for imagination and realization.

 By Paula, Thais, Jane and Felizcitas in honor of the dancer Magó and all artists killed by feminicide.

 Thais Di Marco (BR, 1987) is a choreographer, theatre director, teacher and project coordinator.
 Her productions deal with post-colonial, trans-feminist, anti-capitalist aesthetics.
 She obtained her master degree at Das Choreography in 2018.
 She recently joined an artistic residency at Les Echos de Lobozunkpá in Benin - west Africa, and at Ocupa Ouvidor 63 Cultural Center in Brazil - the largest urban artistic occupation of Latin America on the issue of Femicides.